George Grebenstein

 George Warren Grebenstein (September 19, 1884 – May 21, 1980) was an All-American basketball player at Dartmouth College as a junior in 1905–06.
 A forward, he was the first Dartmouth player to be named an All-American while leading the Big Green to a 16–2 record.
 The Helms Athletic Foundation retroactively named Dartmouth the national champion that season since it occurred prior to the NCAA tournament.
 He graduated from Dartmouth in 1907.
 Grebenstein went on to coach the Harvard men's basketball team in 1907–08 and 1908–09.
 He compiled a record of 5–19.

-Grebenstein later worked for the federal government, for the United States Department of Commerce in Boston and later for the United States Census Bureau until his retirement in 1965.
-He died on May 21, 1980, at his home in Upton, Massachusetts.
+Grebenstein was a manufacturer of automobile tools and a member of the Newton, Massachusetts board of aldermen during the 1920s and 1930s.
+In 1940, he moved to Upton, Massachusetts, where he was town moderator, deputy election warden, civil defense director and chairman of the local Red Cross branch.
+During World War II, he managed small war plants in the Boston area.
+He then worked for the United States Department of Commerce in Boston and later for the United States Census Bureau until his retirement in 1965.
+He died on May 21, 1980, at his home in Upton.